aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

   <iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=94aeaa114ac92d556d762794b651f375&open=src%2Fmy-app.ts&open=src%2Fmy-app.html&open=src%2Fmain.ts"></iframe>

+> In the light of using rule *instance*, note that the the lambda in `satisfies` is actually wrapped in an instance of anonymous subclass of `BaseValidationRule`.

 **Defining rules for multiple objects**

 Rules on multiple objects can be defined by simply using the API in sequence for multiple objects.